Hero image

 (0)

-An extract analysis booklet which contains 26 examination-length extracts from Great Expectations and guidance as to what to look for when analysing the extract in Edexcel Paper 2, Section A (can also be used for AQA, Paper 1, Section B or OCR, Component 1, Section B, by using the second part of the question and adapting the wording).
+An extract analysis booklet which contains 26 examination-length extracts from The Strange Case of Dr Jekyll and Mr Hyde and guidance as to what to look for when analysing the extract in Edexcel Paper 2, Section A (can also be used for AQA, Paper 1, Section B; Eduqas, Paper 2, Section B; or OCR, Component 1, Section B, by using the second part of the question and adapting the wording).
 Also included are the accompanying questions, and a lesson plan with suggestions for usage.
 This resource can be used throughout the teaching of the unit.
 You could use this to teach students how to analyse sections of the text closely, or as short assessment pieces.
 The guidance for analysis is aimed at students who are aiming for grade 5 and above, but could easily be simplified.

 GCSE Macbeth Extract Analysis Booklet and Practice Exam Questions